 Add-a-walk.
 Find a way to add 20 minutes walking (or one mile) to your day.
 Here are some suggestions: If you currently get to work by driving or taking the bus, park or get off the bus 10 minutes away (about 1/2 mile or 10 blocks) and walk the rest of the way.
 Take stairs whenever possible, rather than ride escalators or elevators.
 At lunch time, choose an eatery 10 blocks away.
 Or simply take one or more short walk breaks throughout the day.
 Use an app to track distance, such as MapMyWalk or Accupedo.

 Eat-your-vegetables.
 Eat more vegetables, but do it in a way that doesn’t eliminate much from your current routine.
 For example, eat the same foods you crave: salads, soups, sandwiches, burgers, tacos, fried rice, and pasta dishes.
-However, make choices that eliminate or at least reduce higher calorie ingredients, such as meat, cheese, avocado, nuts, and dried fruits, while loading up the dish with plenty of fresh vegetables.
+However, make choices that eliminate or at least reduce higher calorie ingredients, such as meat, cheese, avocado, nuts, and dried fruits, while loading up the dish with plenty of fresh or frozen vegetables.

 Low cost fitness and exercise

 Exercise groups and sports leagues: If your routine entertainment leans towards eating and drinking, then joining a group sport activity is a great way to increase your level of activity while also enjoying a social life.
-Join a running or walking group—find one (or start one) through an online community such as NextDoor.com or Meetup.com, or at a public recreation center, or perhaps at a store selling sports apparel and gear.
+Join a running or walking group—find one (or start one) through an online community such as NextDoor.com or Meetup.com, or through a local parks or public recreation center, or perhaps at a store selling sports apparel and gear.
 Alternatively, sign-up for a sports league.
 During winter, play an indoor team sport such as basketball, bowling, or volleyball.
 In warmer months, switch to an outdoor sport such as soccer or softball.
 There are a lot of leagues in the Puget Sound region.
 To find one, start with your local city recreation center, or search online for adult sport leagues in your city, or for adult sports leagues for a specific sport.

 - Find a Seattle community center